CDAMXI/LeetCode/README.md

 # LeetCode Practice Solutions

 This repository contains all the solutions I have developed for LeetCode problems.
 It includes:

 - **Required Classes for Compilation**: All auxiliary classes and definitions needed to run the solutions independently.
 - **Attempts and Versions**: Each exercise may include multiple attempts to showcase the thought process and improvements made.

 ## Repository Structure

-- **Folders by Category:** The problems are organized into folders by category for easy navigation.
+- **📂 Folders by Category**: Problems are organized into folders by category for easy navigation.
-- **Descriptive File Names:** Each code file is named after the problem's title and its corresponding version.
+- **📄 Descriptive File Names**: Each code file is named after the problem's title and its corresponding version.

-### Example Solution
+## Example Solution
 ```java
 // ExampleProblem.java
 public class ExampleProblem {